Google Chrome is one of the most popular browsers in the world, and yet, because we use it so often, we often forget what it can do.

 Instead of using some random note editor on your machine to take notes, use Chrome.
 Just enter "data:text/html, <html contenteditable>" into the omnibar, and then you can jot something down real quick.

-Use Chrome as a simple multimedia player
+Use Chrome as a simple multimedia player or file viewer

 Download files to desktop